How to | Identify Planets in our Solar System

+Spotting the planets is a fun and rewarding night-sky observing activity.
 Though at first glance they appear to hide among our stars, the planets are actually very distinctive, and with a few tools at your disposal, you can equip yourself with everything you need to spot them.
+Though it’s also possible to see several of the planets with the naked eye, as long as you know what you’re looking for.

 In this guide, we’re running through a few tips, tricks and resources that will help you become a seasoned planet-spotter in no time.